frebib/year-4-notes/crypto/notes.md

   - Output is corresponding entry in table

 #### Key schedule
-- Computing different keys for each round
+- Computes different keys for each round
-- 64 bit key (56 bit key with 8 parity bits)
+- 64-bit key (56-bit key with 8 parity bits)
 - Steps:
   - Apply PC-1 permutation to remove parity bits
   - Split in half to get (_C_<sub>0</sub>, _D_<sub>0</sub>)